pradhyumvyas/EasyChat/README.md

 ## Installation

 1. Download the application from the provided link
-2. Install the application on each device that will be used for chatting
+2. Install the application in one device and you can access through ip address of that machine where server is running
 3. Connect each device to the same network

 ## Usage